The basic idea

 How will the data collection be carried out?

 Each lab will collect data for each of the four studies.
 Each session will take around 20-30 minutes per participant (though participants can be tested in groups, provided that they cannot interact with or distract each other).
 All the studies will be administered on a computer using a lab-specific URL that we will provide to each lab.
-Each participant will be randomly allocated to one of the four experiments (i.e., temporal distance, spatial distance, social distance, or likelihood) as well as to one of the two experimental conditions (i.e., high and low psychological distance).
+Each participant will be randomly allocated to one of the four experiments (i.e., temporal distance #1, temporal distance #2, spatial distance, or likelihood) as well as to one of the two experimental conditions (i.e., high and low psychological distance).
 This amounts to 8 experimental cells in total.
 Each lab should contribute with a minimum of around 12 participants in each of the 8 cells of the study (approximately 100 participants in total).